 DISCUSSION

-The 2016 EAHP Statements survey was the the closing survey of the first 2 year cycle of the EAHP survey related to the European Statements of Hospital Pharmacy.
+The 2016 EAHP Statements survey was the closing survey of the first 2 year cycle of the EAHP survey related to the European Statements of Hospital Pharmacy.
 This survey was related to three of the six sections of the Statements and, in addition to collecting basic statistical data about the current level of implementation of the Statements, it was also intended to identify the most important barriers to and drivers of implementation.

 There are several limitations to this study.
 The first and most important limitation was that the number of responses from some member countries was very small, and hence did not allow a precise statistical evaluation on country level.
 The reason for this is that some countries have a much smaller population and therefore a much smaller number of hospitals.
 The second limitation was the necessity to find a balance between the length of the questionnaire (and the workload for responders) and level of detail sought in identification of the main implementation barriers.